rrovetto/Orbital-Space-Ontology-Project/index.md

 Welcome to the current landing page for the [Orbital Space Ontology Project](https://github.com/rrovetto/Orbital-Space-Ontology-Project).
 Contact [the author](http://orcid.org/0000-0003-3835-7817) at rrovetto@buffalo.edu.
+Ontologies available upon request.

 #### Project Goal (general)
 The development of a computational ontology or ontology suite for astronautical and space science applications.
 A specific aim is to develop domain ontologies for that can be used across federated databases.
 It is based on the publications listed below.
 The scope/domain-of-interest is Space situational awareness(SSA) and the orbital and near-Earth space environment.
 A specific sub-domain is [orbital debris ontology](http://link.springer.com/article/10.1007/s12145-015-0233-3)(1)(Rovetto, ESI 2015),[space situational awareness(SSA)](https://arxiv.org/abs/1606.01924) (2)(Rovetto & Kelso, 2016), general orbitology, space operations, and modeling activities.

 #### Status
-* Ontoogies are under development, subject to revision.
-No claims to completeness.
+* Ontoogies are under development, subject to revision, No claims to completeness are made.
-* Contact rrovetto@buffalo.edu for the ontology files
-* Open development - contact to help develop the ontologies
+* Open development - contact author to help develop the ontologies
 ##### Seeking
 * funding, partners, subject-matter experts, developers to sustainably develop.
 * Contract work, distance work
 * Grants & professors or companies to apply for grants
 * Author seeks a university degree studentship (toward a BS or MS in a space discipline; and a PhD in ontology, philosophy, or an interdisciplinary PhD with space).

-#### Ontologies being developed include
+#### Ontologies being developed include (Available upon request)
 * **The Orbital Debris Ontology (ODO)** (1)
   Near Future: the ODO OWL file will be located at www.purl.org/space-ontology/odo.owl